sedadenboer/RailNL/README.md

 `K = p * 1000 = (T * 100 + Min)`

-K = quality of the line management
+`K` = quality of the line management

-p = fraction of the ridden connections (number between 0 and 1)
+`p` = fraction of the ridden connections (number between 0 and 1)

-T = the number of trajectories
+`T` = the number of trajectories

-Min = the number of minutes of all the trajectories taken together
+`Min` = the number of minutes of all the trajectories taken together

 ## North- and South-Holland
-For this assignment
+For this assignment a line management solution has to be found for North- and South-Holland with max.
+7 trajectories within a timeframe of 2 hours, and all connections have to be ridden.
+After this is done, this has to be done again but with the goal to optimize `K` for it to be as high as possible.
+In this case not all connections have to be ridden.

 ### Algorithm